-With 30% of biofuels in 2030 Finland is able to reach 24% (3.46 MtCO ${2e}$) emission reductions in transport.
-With the renewable fuel target of 14% in 2030 set in the RED II, Finland would be able to reach only 11% (1.59 MtCO ${2e}$ in 2030) emission reductions, which results in difference of 1.87 MtCO ${2e}$.
-If CRCs would be allowed in the Finnish biofuel obligation after the EU target on 14% renewable energy in transport is reached, to reach the same 2% emission reduction as with 30% biofuels, the up to 23.3 PJ biofuels could be replaced with CRCs covering 1.87 MtCO ${2e}$.
+With 30% of biofuels in 2030 Finland is able to reach 24% (3.46 MtCO2e) emission reductions in transport.
+With the renewable fuel target of 14% in 2030 set in the RED II, Finland would be able to reach only 11% (1.59 MtCO2e in 2030) emission reductions, which results in difference of 1.87 MtCO2e.
+If CRCs would be allowed in the Finnish biofuel obligation after the EU target on 14% renewable energy in transport is reached, to reach the same 2 % emission reduction as with 30% biofuels, the up to 23.3 PJ biofuels could be replaced with CRCs covering 1.87 MtCO2e.
 This option would allow fuel suppliers to use the most cost-effective way of filling their climate targets.

 Using the cost calculation from DG internal policies (2015), the total cost of using 30 % biofuels in Finland in 2030 would be 1,109 MEUR.
 Using our estimation of the maximum cost, the total cost would be 3,015 MEUR.
-According to the calculations, with 30 % biofuel share, 24 % (3.46 MtCO ${2e}$) emission reductions can be achieved in transport.
-Assuming the 14 % EU target of renewable energy is fulfilled with biofuels, the remaining 16 % biofuels would contribute to 1.87 MtCO ${2e}$ emission reductions.
-With the current average CRC price of 13 EUR/tCO ${2e}$, offsetting the 1.87 MtCO ${2e}$ would cost 24 MEUR.
+According to the calculations, with 30 % biofuel share, 24 % (3.46 MtCO{2e}) emission reductions can be achieved in transport.
+Assuming the 14 % EU target of renewable energy is fulfilled with biofuels, the remaining 16 % biofuels would contribute to 1.87 MtCO2e emission reductions.
+With the current average CRC price of 13 EUR/tCO2e, offsetting the 1.87 MtCO2e would cost 24 MEUR.
 Table 9 lists the potential savings from using CRC's instead of biofuels, calculated with the two different biofuel cost estimations.
-As a result, reducing the 1.87 MtCO ${2e}$ with biofuels would require 25 to 62 times the money than offsetting it with CRCs.
+As a result, reducing the 1.87 MtCO2 with biofuels would require 25 to 62 times the money than offsetting it with CRCs.
 This implies that if fuel suppliers would be able to choose between emission reductions and CRCs, with current prices they would choose CRCs.

-Table 9 Potential savings from using CRC's instead of biofuels to offset 1.87 MtCO{2e} emission reductions resulting from 16 % biofuels in Finnish transport
+Table 8 Potential savings from using CRC's instead of biofuels to offset 1.87 $MtCO{2e}$ emission reductions resulting from 16 % biofuels in Finnish transport

-Total cost of 30 % biofuels (MEUR) Cost of biofuels exceeding the EU 14 % target (16 %) (MEUR) Price difference of reducing emissions with 16 % biofuels versus CRC's (MEUR) Min (DG internal policies 2015) 1,109 618 593 Max (our own estimation) 3,015 1,479 1,511
+Total cost of 30 % biofuels (MEUR) Price difference of reducing emissions with 16 % biofuels versus CRC's (MEUR) Min (DG internal policies 2015) 1,109 618 593 Max (our own estimation) 3,015 1,479 1,511

-10 Conclusion and discussion
+10. Conclusion and discussion